Before you jump into Reddit, get familiar with these rules of engagement.

 One of the best ways to do this is through an AMA, or Ask Me Anything.
 It’s a tactic that works exactly the way it sounds—you introduce yourself on a particular subreddit and users ask you questions about, well, anything.

 A word of caution here.
 AMAs can go really well or terribly wrong, and it often depends on the subject’s willingness to be transparent.
 Before you take on this tactic, take a moment to study previous AMAs, preferably within higher education.
-The good news is there are plenty of excellent examples of institutions using Reddit AMAs to engage prospective and admitted students, build brand awareness within a strategic subject area, or drive website traffic and media inquiries around areas of research.
+The good news is there are plenty of excellent examples of institutions using Reddit AMAs to engage prospective and admitted students, build brand research or awareness within a strategic subject area, or drive website traffic and media inquiries around areas of research.

 Another pro tip: “Prepare for the worst,” says Andrew Youngson, news and campaigns content manager at Imperial College London.
 “Consider the questions you would hate to have come up and plan how would you answer them.”
 Youngson, who has helped several researchers on campus host Reddit AMAs around potentially emotional topics such as animal research, says preparing for difficult questions helps researchers and subject matter experts feel more at ease before the Q&A. “If a strange question comes up and gets tons of upvotes, we need to address it because it’s going to stick at the top of the feed.
 It’s organic conversation, and the second you appear to be avoiding questions, the community will jump on it.”

 Tip #4: Build a coalition of the willing.